-- Encourage teachers to include kinesthetic instruction of academic concepts in their daily lessons. - Promote campus-wide physical activity programs. - o Include the short-term and long-term benefits of physical activity and healthy lifestyle into the Physical Education and Health Curriculum. - Include physical activity and healthy lifestyle messaging in campus announcements and newsletters received monthly in principal newsletter tied to monthly wellness activities maintained in the VHS.
+- Encourage teachers to include kinesthetic instruction of academic concepts in their daily lessons. - Promote campus-wide physical activity programs.

+- Include the short-term and long-term benefits of physical activity and healthy lifestyle into the Physical Education and Health Curriculum. - Include physical activity and healthy lifestyle messaging in campus announcements and newsletters received monthly in principal newsletter tied to monthly wellness activities maintained in the VHS.
 The examples below are folders with resources from VHS for September and October.

-Use the VHS for brain break and kinesthetic instruction ideas and resources.
+\circ ~ Use the VHS for brain break and kinesthetic instruction ideas and resources.

 The District prioritizes school environments that foster safe and enjoyable physical activity for all students including those not enrolled in a physical education class or competitive sports.
 To help accomplish this, the campus administrator will ensure that the student-to-teacher ratio does not exceed 45 to 1.
 If the student to teacher ratio exceeds 45 to 1, the campus will notify the parents of every student in the class how the campus plans to keep the environment safe.
-The District staffing guidelines provide elementary school campuses with an enrollment of over 600 students a PE aide.
+The District staffing guidelines provide elementary school campuses larger grade levels with a PE aide and/or a second PE teacher.
 The PE aide should not be used for other duties during PE classes that exceed the student teacher ratio of 45 to 1.
-The District staffing guidelines provide elementary school campuses with an enrollment of 800 or more students two full-time PE teachers.
 To request additional staffing, the campus principal should seek guidance from their Department of School Leadership representative.